DamianMullins/netcore-vue/readme.md

-# ASP.NET Core 2 & Vue.JS 2.5 with Server Side Rendering
+# ASP.NET Core 2 web application with Vue.JS 2.5 and Server Side Rendering

 This project is a proof of concept to prove that server side rendering is possible for multiple elements on a page, i.e. not a SPA application.